yelosan/unicode-keyboard-layout-philippines/README.md

 The **Philippines National Keyboard Layout** or **PNKL** is the first and only keyboard layout made for Filipinos by Filipinos.
 Its main feature is the incorporation of the characters commonly used in the Philippines especially the _Philippine Peso Sign_ (**₱**).
 Prior to this, Filipinos have to use a strike-through letter P (~~P~~); the Dollar Sign ($) [the de facto universal currency sign but is confusing today]; or the not-so-common neutral currency symbol: ¤

-PNKL also comes with **Baybayin** (incorrectly known as _Alibata'_) keyboard layout.
+PNKL also comes with **Baybayin** (incorrectly known as _Alibata_) keyboard layout.
 Baybayin is the original writing script of most, if not all, Filipino ancestors.
 Originally thought to be a dead script, it was discovered that there are still Filipino tribes who actively use Baybayin as part of their culture, undisturbed by time.

 Official website: [http://jcsesecuneta.com/tome/labox/the-philippines-national-keyboard-layout][0]